PetoiCamp/OpenCat/README.md

 More detailed documentation can be found at the [Petoi Doc Center](https://docs.petoi.com).

-You can use our mobile app to control the robots as well:
+You can use our mobile app to remote-control the robots as well:
 * IOS: [App Store](https://apps.apple.com/us/app/petoi/id1581548095)
 * Android: [Google Play](https://play.google.com/store/apps/details?id=com.petoi.petoiapp)